2022 All-Ireland Under-20 Football Championship

 The 2022 All-Ireland Under-20 Football Championship was the fifth staging of the All-Ireland Under-20 Championship and the 59th staging overall of a Gaelic football championship for players between the minor and senior grades.
 The competition began on 25 March and ended on 14 May 2022.

 The defending champion was Offaly; however, the team was beaten by Kildare in the Leinster semi-final.

 The final took place on 14 May 2022, between Kildare and Tyrone.
 Tyrone won the match by 1–20 to 1–14 to win a sixth title and a first since 2015.

-Tyrone's Ruairí Canavan was the competiton's top scorer with 1–34.
+Tyrone's Ruairí Canavan was the competition's top scorer with 1–34.
 Canavan was also named U20 Footballer of the Year.